devbhalodia/data-analytics-portfolio/Advanced_Analytics/Customer Churn Analytics: Churn Profiling, Retention Analysis & Prediction/README.md

 # Customer Churn Analytics: Churn Profiling, Retention Analysis, Prediction & Dashboard (SQL · Python · Power BI)

 An end‑to‑end churn analytics project covering **churn profiling (uni/bivariate)**, **retention analysis (risk segmentation and distribution)**, **predictive modeling (3 classifiers)**, and a **Power BI dashboard**.
-It’s built to be *portfolio‑ready* as well as *production‑pragmatic*: raw analysis in notebooks, KPI SQL, and an interactive dashboard you can hand to stakeholders.

 ---